 WHAT DO THE PLANS INVOLVE?

-Weekly updates are being posted in the Library windows and Mahara Place businesses are using the ‘black board’ to let you know the latest specials.
+Weekly updates are being posted in the Library windows and Mahara Place businesses are using the ‘blackboard’ to let you know their latest specials.

 WHO'S PART OF THE DEVELOPMENT COMMITTEE?

 The members of the Committee were nominated by the community board and include:

 - Jocelyn Prvanov - Waikanae Community Board representative

 - Sue Lusk (Destination Waikanae) – community representative